Food for Joint Health: What You Should Know

 Healthy Foods to Consume in Moderation

-Unfortunately, you have to also moderate your intake of certain healthy foods due to their oxalate content, because this substance worsens inflammation.
+Unfortunately, you have to also moderate your intake of certain healthy foods due to their oxalate content.This substance can worsen inflammation, so it’s best to avoid it in your diet in order to take care of your joints.

 - Cocoa powder